 While riding a bike about 100m in front of a horse and cart transporting evaders, Virginia d’Albert Lake was stopped by German soldiers at an impromptu roadblock.
 Betrayed by her American accent, Virginia was arrested and after harsh treatment sent to Ravensbruck where she nearly died.
 The evaders involved in the incident saw the soldiers and fled.
 Their guide, Daniel Cogneau, had to recover the cart and later search for his evaders.
 Virginia never betrayed the camp or the Resistance.

-In July, Maxine Plateau, a member of the Eure et Loire Resistance who supplied most of the food for the camp, was also arrested after a parachutage of arms was located on his land.
+In July, Maxine Plateau, a member of the Eure et Loire Resistance who supplied most of the food for the camp, was also arrested after a parachute drop of arms was located on his land.
 He was severely tortured but revealed nothing.
 Security at the camp was increased.

-Mme Hallouin, who lived nearby, and was able to view approaches to the forest, kept a wood fire with leaves ready to light at her home as a warning of the approach of any Germans.
-The profuse smoke would alert the camp sentries and the camp could be vacated.
+Mme Hallouin, who lived nearby and was able to view approaches to the forest, kept a wood fire burning in her home together with a supply of leaves to signal a warning of the approach of any Germans.
+The profuse smoke emanating from the leaves would alert the camp sentries and the camp could be vacated.

-It is remarkable that MI9, together with Comete and local Resistance groups under the command of Omer Jubault, had managed to lead 152 Allied evaders, mainly at night, into the Freteval Forest, then hidden, protected, clothed, nursed and fed them within sight of German patrols from land and air.
+It is remarkable that MI9, together with Comète and local Resistance groups under the command of Omer Jubault, had managed to lead 152 Allied evaders, mainly at night, into the Freteval Forest, then hidden, protected, clothed, nursed and fed them within land and air sight of German patrols.
 It is remarkable too, that the operation took place over a period of four months within 100m of a road used by many German vehicles.

 Today on the site of the western lookout is a memorial to the Freteval story.
 The memorial is a stone tail fin of a Lancaster Bomber dedicated to the 152 evaders and the bravery of the French people who hid them.
-The success of the operation indicates that none of the local people arrested by the Germans gave anything away under torture or harsh treatment in the concentration camps.
+The success of the whole project indicates that none of the local people who were arrested by the Germans gave anything away despite torture or harsh treatment in the concentration camps.